Ethorbit/steamcmd-server-docker/README.md

 The Timezone, which is set to "Etc/UTC" by default.

-You can also mount the host's /etc/localtime and /etc/timezone to the container.

 ### Example:

 `docker build --build-arg TZ="America/Los_Angeles" --build-arg PUID=420 --build-arg PGID=420 -t my-srcds-server ./`